omeka/omeka-s-enduser/docs/sites/site_pages.md

 - Thumbnail alignment: relative to page.
 Choose from left and right.
 - Show attachment title: Choose whether the media should have a caption of the item title, file name, or no title displayed at all.

-*Layout note*: If you want media to appear beside a block of text, place a media block *above* an HTML block and select a smaller thumbnail size.
+*Layout note:* If you want media to appear beside a block of text, place a media block *above* an HTML block and select a smaller thumbnail size.
 In the example below, the media has a thumbnail type of "medium", alignment "right, and attachment title of the "item title":

 ![A block of lorem ipsum text with a right-aligned small image embedded at the top of the paragraph](../sites/sitesfiles/sitepg_mediaalign.png)